monarch-initiative/mckb/README.md

 ###Motivation
 Represent cancer data using controlled vocabularies (ontologies) and output as a directed graph serialized as RDF triples.
 MCKB is currently a proof of concept to explore the benefits and challenges of mapping cancer data to available ontologies and storing both the output data and ontologies in a single datastore.
 MCKB is using a subset of the Clinical Genomics Database as a test dataset.

 #####Note: MCKB is in the pre-alpha stage of development.
 Data models and any output should be considered unstable.
-We will indicate here when models have stabalized.
+We will indicate here when models have stabilized.

 ###Applications
 While the output data files can be stored in various databases, we also provide [configuration files] (https://github.com/monarch-initiative/mckb/tree/master/conf/SciGraph) to insert data into a Neo4J graph database using the [SciGraph](https://github.com/SciGraph/SciGraph) application.
 These files also contain extensions to the default REST services that include queries specific to cancer use cases using the Cypher query language and SciGraph query expansion.